Ori-Riaru/nix-configs/README.md

 - [`configs/`](./configs/): Reusable configurations

-  - [`groups/`](./configs/groups/): Groups of programs or services which are commonly improted together and can be
+  - [`groups/`](./configs/groups/): Groups of programs or services which are commonly imported together
-  - [`programs/`](./configs/programs/): Programs and their configurations which can be imported in a sytem conifguration.nix or a users home.nix.
+  - [`programs/`](./configs/programs/): Programs and their configurations which can be imported in a system conifguration.nix or a users home.nix.
   - [`services/`](./configs/services/): Services and their configurations which can be imported in system configuration.nix.
   - [`system/`](./configs/system/): Nix and system configurations not specific to a program or service